sequentech/ballot-verifier/README.md

 ### agora-airgap

-Set of Agora Voting tools for:
+Set of Agora Voting tools to:
-- Verifying a ballot from the "cast or cancel" procedure is correct
+- Audit a ballot from the "cast or cancel" procedure
-- Creating a ballot from an air gap computer (ideally on an OpenRISC open hardware arquitecture)
+- Create a ballot from an air gap computer (ideally on an OpenRISC open hardware arquitecture)

 # How to